Postgraduate Certificate, Postgraduate Diploma, MSc

 We are proud members of the Institute of Translation and Interpreting (ITI).
 The ITI is the UK's only dedicated association for practising translation and interpreting professionals.
 Our membership of the ITI allows us to help you to keep abreast of the full range of exciting developments and opportunities in the languages services industry.

 The objectives of the MSc in Translation Studies with TESOL are twofold.
 On the one hand, the course has a strong focus on practical translation and on specific situations in which people communicate with another across cultures.
-We offer the following language pairings: English and French, Spanish or Chinese, and (subject to demand and availability) Russian or Polish.
+We offer the following language pairings: English and French, Spanish, German, Chinese, Polish and Russian.
 On the other hand, you will benefit from a sustained focus on contemporary theory and practice in the field of TESOL, with teaching provided by staff who have extensive personal experience of TESOL teaching.

 In the Translation part of the course, you will undertake extensive practical translation work and you will have considerable flexibility in choosing what areas of translation you wish to specialise in, as you build up a portfolio of translations under the guidance of your tutor.
 In seminars led by experts in the field of intercultural communication, students also examine some major debates surrounding the opportunities and problems that arise when people from different cultures communicate and translate.
 Additionally, the course includes a site visit to an institution engaged in cultural translation and some opportunity for work-based study and exercises, including a work-based dissertation, as well as a chance to develop your skills using translation software packages.
 You may also choose to undertake extended translation as part of your final dissertation and will be given an opportunity to examine some of the key topics in contemporary Translation Studies throughout the course.